CamCove-Crichton/Whiskey-d_Away/README.md

 - Add higher quality images to the site for larger viewings of images
 - Add a background hover border to tour experiences to make it more prominent to the user when hovering over an tour, that it is clickable
 - Vertically center the content in the div for the price & rating content in the cards for the all tour experiences template view
+- I would like to be able to have the basket automatically update after any input change per line item to be able to provide a better UX, so the user has instant feedback on any change

 ### Wireframes & Database Designs